raaka1/lutorpy/README.md

 ```

-## automatic prepending 'self' as the first argument
+## prepending 'self' as the first argument automatically
 In lua, there are use 'mlp:add(module)' to use function without pass self to the function.
 In python, it's done by default, There are two ways to prepend 'self' to a lua function.

 The first way is inline prepending by add '_' to before any function name, then it will try to return a prepended version of the function: